 She exercises her conscience in parallel with his and creates a strong sense of the complexity and difficulties both face in prioritizing, and acting or reporting, justly.
 But she is lively, sharp and funny as well.
-Her account of the First Crusade and its internal tensions is more coherent than contemporary western accounts and gives an eastern perspective to balance theirs, while her sketches of the Norman leaders are subtle and and its internal tensions is more coherent than This entrenched tradition has been deconstructed only recently.1 Gibbon poured scorn on her contemporary western accounts and gives an female presumption while continually using her eastern perspective to balance theirs, while her sketches of the Norman leaders are subtle and work and, again, it is only recently that serious brilliant.
-She moves into tragic mode as Alexios attention has been paid to her negotiations with nears death and completes her history with a her readers as a woman taking on the male role ringing condemnation of his successors.
-The of historian.2 Alexiad is both passionate and disciplined, with a strong sense of the changes brought by time.
-She explained her undertaking as a duty to complete a history which her husband had begun Her reception as a woman writer has been savage before he died, and pays obeisance to that work. and fraught with double standards.
-A Byzantine In fact, her history shows purposeful differences from his, yet this did not prevent a modern historian,1 writing 60 years later, claimed that Komene had plotted a rebellion against her historian from claiming that the Alexiad had been brother's rule and reviled her husband for not written by the husband, with a little top dressing supporting it; a mistranslation into English made from her.3 his unsupported accusation scurrilous.2
+Her account of the First Crusade and its internal tensions is more coherent than contemporary western accounts and gives an eastern perspective to balance theirs, while her sketches of the Norman leaders are subtle and and its internal tensions is more coherent than contemporary western accounts and gives an eastern perspective to balance theirs, while her sketches of the Norman leaders are subtle and brilliant.
+She moves into tragic mode as Alexios nears death and completes her history with a ringing condemnation of his successors.
+The Alexiad is both passionate and disciplined, with a strong sense of the changes brought by time.

+Her reception as a woman writer has been savage and fraught with double standards.
+A Byzantine historian, writing 60 years later, claimed that Komene had plotted a rebellion against her brother's rule and reviled her husband for not supporting it; a mistranslation into English made his unsupported accusation scurrilous.

-1 Choniates, Niketas, Nicetas Choniatae Historia, CFHB 11.Ed.
+- 1 Choniates, Niketas, Nicetas Choniatae Historia, CFHB 11.Ed.
 J.A.
-Van Dieten (Berlin and New York 1975).

-2 O City of Byzantium: Annals of Niketas Choniates.
+Van Dieten (Berlin and New York 1975). - 2 O City of Byzantium: Annals of Niketas Choniates.
 Tr.
 H.J.
-Magoulias (Detroit 1984).

-3 Neville, L. (2016) Anna Komnene: the Life and Work of a Medieval Historian (O.U.P.)
+Magoulias (Detroit 1984). - 3 Neville, L. (2016) Anna Komnene: the Life and Work of a Medieval Historian (O.U.P.)